CRG-CNAG/submit_request/README.md

-If you are a new Agendo user, register at [https://crg.agendoscience.com/](https://crg.agendoscience.com/).
+If you are a new user, register at [https://crg.agendoscience.com/](https://crg.agendoscience.com/).

 <img src="frontpage.png" width="600"/>